timduly4/pyglow/README.md

 # Installation

-1. Download ./dist/pyglow-X.X.tar.gz and unpack it in your local directory
+1. Download `./dist/pyglow-X.X.tar.gz` and unpack it in your local directory

-2. Download the climatological models and wrap them with f2py
+2. Download the climatological models and wrap them with f2py:

 ```
 $ cd ./pyglow/models/
 $ make all
 ```

-* If successful, there should be a *.so file in each of the `./models/dl_models/<model>/` directories
+* If successful, there should be a `*.so` file in each of the `./models/dl_models/<model>/` directories

 3. Install the python package